frederic-perez/AmE-dictionary/data/dictionary.md

 __stench__ _n_ :two: __1__ A strong, foul odor; a stink. _The stench of human effluent._
 __stenographer__ _n_ :three: A person skilled in the use of shorthand and in typing.
 __stenosis__ _n_ _Pulmonary vein stenosis._
-__stentorian__ _adj_ :three: Extremely loud: _a stentorian voice._ If you're teaching a group of unruly kids, you'll need to practice a stentorian voice to be heard above the din.
+__stentorian__ _adj_ :three: Extremely loud: _a stentorian voice._ If you’re teaching a group of unruly kids, you’ll need to practice a stentorian voice to be heard above the din.
 In the _Iliad_, Homer described Stentor as a man whose voice was as loud as that of fifty men together.
-Stentor's powerful voice made him a natural choice for delivering announcements and proclamations to the assembled Greek army during the Trojan War.
+Stentor’s powerful voice made him a natural choice for delivering announcements and proclamations to the assembled Greek army during the Trojan War.
 __Step 'n' Fetch It routine__
 __step up__ _v_ :four::hammer:
 __stepfather__ _(vs godfather)_